rcc-uchicago/user-guide/docs/slurm/sbatch.md

 |`--mail-type=ALL`| Mail events (NONE, BEGIN, END, FAIL, ALL) |
 |`--mail-user=jdoe@rcc.uchicago.edu`| Remember to add `rcc.` to your email. |

-In this example, we have requested 4 compute nodes with 14 CPUs each.
-Therefore, we have requested a total of 56 CPUs for running our program.
-The last two lines of the script load the OpenMPI module and launch the MPI-based executable that we have called `hello-mpi`.
+In this example, we use `sbatch` commands to request 4 compute nodes with 14 CPUs each.
+This means we are requesting a total of 56 CPUs to our program.
+The `touch` command creates a file and the `echo` commands write information about the job run to that file.

 ### Submitting a `.sbatch` script